trixi-framework/trixi-framework.github.io/outreach/gsoc/2023/gpu-acceleration-in-trixi-jl-using-cuda-jl.md

 Please note that the third step was planned but remains incomplete due to time constraints and this step will be completed in the future if possible.

 #### How to Setup
-This project was entirely set up and tested on Amazon Web Services (AWS), and the instance type chosen was `p3.2xlarge` (see [the link](https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing) for more details).
-Here is the link to the specific information of both [CPU and GPU](https://github.com/huiyuxie/trixi_cuda/blob/main/docs/env_info.md) used for this project.
-Note that this project is reproducible by following the setup instructions provided link aboout [how to set up environment](https://github.com/huiyuxie/trixi_cuda/blob/main/docs/project_setup.md).
-Also, for individuals without an Nvidia GPU but interested in experimenting with CUDA, here is a link detailing how to [set up a cloud GPU on AWS](https://github.com/huiyuxie/trixi_cuda/blob/main/docs/aws_gpu_setup.md).
+This project was entirely set up and tested on Amazon Web Services (AWS), and the instance type chosen was [`p3.2xlarge`](https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing).
+Here is the link to the specific information of both [CPU and GPU](https://github.com/czha/TrixiGPU.jl/blob/legacy/docs/env_info.md) used for this project.
+Note that this project is reproducible by following the setup instructions provided link aboout [how to set up environment](https://github.com/czha/TrixiGPU.jl/blob/legacy/docs/project_setup.md).
+Also, for individuals without an Nvidia GPU but interested in experimenting with CUDA, here is a link detailing how to [set up a cloud GPU on AWS](https://github.com/czha/TrixiGPU.jl/blob/legacy/docs/aws_gpu_setup.md).

 ## Key Highlights
-The overview of the project repository can be accessed through this [README](https://github.com/huiyuxie/trixi_cuda) file.
+The overview of the project repository can be accessed through this [README.md](https://github.com/czha/TrixiGPU.jl/blob/legacy/README.md) file.
 Here is a detailed description of the highlights of this project.

 #### 1. Kernel Prototyping
 Several function (kernel) naming rules were applied in the kernel prototyping process: